-- (1) This section applies to

 - (a) the Minister; and

 - (b) the Secretary; and

 - (c) the Senior Practitioner; and

-- (d) the Guardianship and Administration Board; and
+- (d)

 - (e) any delegate of, or person authorised by, the Minister, the Secretary or the Senior Practitioner; and

 - (f) an authorised officer.

-- (2) An action does not lie against any person to whom this section applies in respect of any act
+- (2) An action does not lie against any person to whom this section applies in respect of any act done in good faith and in the performance, or

-done in good faith and in the performance, or purported performance, of a function imposed, or the exercise, or purported exercise, of a power conferred, by or under this Act.
+purported performance, of a function imposed, or the exercise, or purported exercise, of a power conferred, by or under this Act.